ibm-cloud-docs/FileStorage/faqs.md

 {: #iopsmeasure}
 {: support}

-IOPS is measured based on a load profile of 16-KB blocks with random 50 percent reads and 50 percent writes.
+IOPS is measured based on a load profile of 16-KB blocks with random 50% reads and 50% writes.
 Workloads that differ from this profile might experience poor performance.
 To improve performance, you can try adjusting the host settings or [enabling Jumbo frames](/docs/FileStorage?topic=FileStorage-jumboframes).

 ## What happens when I use a smaller IO size for measuring performance?
 {: faq}